Writing Tool

 Should every intro use a question or statistic?

 No. The right hook depends on the article.
-The best intros feel natural to the topic and audience.
+The best intros feel natural to the topic, audience, and article promise.

 Built by AIToolCamp

-Built by AIToolCamp for editorial teams, marketers, and creators who want faster article drafting with stronger openings and better content momentum.
+Built by AIToolCamp for editorial teams, marketers, and creators who want faster article drafting with stronger openings, clearer keyword fit, and better transition quality.